nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Each `Grade` will contain information such as the module's title, credits, grade, status of SU and status of star.
 All grades are stored internally under `AcademicRun` as an array list `ArrayList<Grade>`.

-It implements the following operations:
+It implements the following important operations:
 * `addGrade(String[], ArrayList<Grade>)`:Adds a `Grade` to the `ArrayList<Grade>`.
 * `printCap(ArrayList<Grade>)`:Calculate the current CAP based on the `ArrayList<Grade>`.
 * `printListOfGrades(ArrayList<Grade>)`:Print out all the `Grade` that are currently stored inside `ArrayList<Grade>`.
 * `deleteGrade(Integer, ArrayList<Grade>)`:Delete a `Grade` from a specified index inside `ArrayList<Grade>`.
 * `suGradeInGradeBook(Integer, ArrayList<Grade>)`:Su a `Grade` from a specified index inside `ArrayList<Grade>`.
 * `starGrade(Integer, ArrayList<Grade>)`:Star a `Grade` from a specified index inside `ArrayList<Grade>`.
-* `combineGradeDetails(Grade)`:Print out the details of a particular `Grade`.

-The following sequence diagram demonstrates an example of how the Su Grade function works:
+The following diagram demonstrates an example of how the Su Grade function works:

 <p align="center">
     <img width="70%" height="70%" src="Images/Academic_Sequence_Diagram.png">
 </p>

-With reference to above, it can be observed that whenever a command modifies the array lists, `AcademicStorage` is called to update the local storage files.
+With reference to above diagram, it can be observed that whenever a command modifies the array lists, `AcademicStorage` is called to update the local storage files.

 **PersonBook Features**